 The proposed rules are not expected to impact rural areas.
-The proposed rules apply to individuals licensed under the Occupational Code as a licensed barber, regardless of the individual's location.
+The proposed rules apply to individuals licensed under the Occupational Code, regardless of his or her location.

 A. Describe the types of public or private interests in rural areas that will be affected by the rules.